 In 1993, Jensen was inducted to the Iowa Girls High School Basketball Hall of Fame after leading the nation in scoring, averaging 66 points per contest her senior campaign.
-Couple that with averaging 29.6 ppg her senior year at Drake, Jensen is one of the few players who can say the led the nation in scoring both in high school and at a Division I university.
+Couple that with averaging 29.6 points per game her senior year at Drake, Jensen is one of the few players who can say they led the nation in scoring both in high school and at a Division I university.

 Jensen graduated from Drake in 1991 with a degree in Public Relations.
 She earned her Master's in Higher Education five years later.

 In February 2007, Jensen received the Drake Double D Award.
 The award is presented annually to Drake letterwinners for achievements in their chosen field or endeavor and/or community service since leaving Drake.
 The Double D Award is the highest honor Drake bestows on its student-athletes.

 Off the court, Jensen is a leader in fundraising for the United Way of Johnson County.
 The 2006 campaign totaled over $2 million -- with a nine percent increase in donations and a 9.7 percent increase in the number of donations.
 In 2006, she was a recipient of the Corridor Business Journal Forty Under 40 Award.
 In March 2007, Jensen was named the United Way of Johnson County Volunteer of the Year for her leadership of the Emerging Philanthropists Society and the Healthy Kids School-based Clinics Initiative.
 She served as a co-chair for this year's United Way fundraising campaign -- the campaign totaled over $2.5 million -- and has served on the United Way board and the Shelterhouse board, in addition to working with other groups in the Iowa City community.